We’ve tested and found the best smart contract auditing and security tools that every web3 smart contract developer should include in their stack.

 Echidna is a smart contract security tool that uses property-based fuzzing to discover vulnerabilities by testing contracts against user-defined predicates.

-Developed by Trail of Bits, Echidna is known for its flexibility and comprehensive toolset, able to break the most difficult assertions.
-It’s an ideal choice for developers to run fuzz tests while seeking to ensure the robustness and security of their contracts.
+Developed by Trail of Bits, Echidna is known for its flexibility and comprehensive toolset, which enable it to break the most difficult assertions.
+It’s an ideal choice for developers to run fuzz tests while ensuring the robustness and security of their contracts.

 Price: Free